VedBehre/Aurora-Roblox/README.md

-## Aurora redefines the Roblox gaming experience, offering advanced script execution with speed, style, and security.
-Whether you're a casual player or a seasoned scripter, Aurora has everything you need to take your gameplay to the next level.
+## 🚀 **Aurora redefines the Roblox gaming experience, offering advanced script execution with speed, style, and security.
+Whether you're a casual player or a seasoned scripter, Aurora has everything you need to take your gameplay to the next level.**

 ## 🔥 **Features That Set Aurora Apart**